theCat69/ergodox_ez-keymaps/README.md

 - Compiled hex file can be found in the root folder of you qmk_firmware folder.
 - Flash your keyboard to test your new functionality !
 Personally i use keymapp that i downloaded from oryx website but feal free to use anything !

+## Want to still use oryx GUI ?

+This is the way I manage to handle change I do on oryx GUI and merge it to my current keymap.c.

+- Get your latest layout source from oryx website (this should be your current keymap.c minus your custom change you made on keymap.c file).
+- Create a folder for the merge (merge_folder in my examples).
+- Inside this folder keep your keymap.c from oryx souce that you will use as base and rename it to keymap_base.c.
+- Add your current keymap.c from your custom folder: <new_name_for_my_keymap>.
+Rename it to keymap_init.c.
+- Merge files like so (i use nvim diff tool): `nvim -d keymap_init.c keymap_base.c keymap.c`.
+- Once files are merged.
+Review your changes then overwritte you keymap.c file (inside your custom folder) with your newly merged file (should be keymap_init.c).
+- Commit changes and test them.
+Compiling and flashing using the new keymap.c file.
+- Once you are sure your changes are working properly you can overwritte keymap_base.c with your keymap.c from oryx source as it will be your new baseline.
+- Commit again to save your new baseline.
+- You are done !

 ## Notes from ZSA : Building your layout from source

 Congratulations on taking the next step, and making use of your keyboard's open-source nature!
 There's so much power to unlock — this is going to be fun. :)